gmr/flatdict/CONTRIBUTING.md

 coverage run && coverage report
 ```

+`coverage xml` && `coverage html` are configured to output reports in the `build` directory.

 ## Test Coverage

 To contribute to `flatdict`, please make sure that any new features or changes to existing functionality **include test coverage**.

 *Pull requests that add or change code without coverage have a much lower chance of being accepted.*

+**Pull requests that fail flake8 tests as configured will not be accepted.**

 ## Code Formatting